 The Caliphate of Cordoba (929-1031) was the greatest kingdom in Islamic Spain.
-It covered most of the Iberian Peninsula (Spain and Portugal) save for the independent Christian states in the north.
+It covered most of the Iberian Peninsula (Spain and Portugal) save for the independent Christian states of the far north.
 The Caliphate was originally the Emirate of Cordoba (756-929), which was the same government by a different name.
-When the rest of Europe was sunk in the dark ages, Cordoba was a cultural capital of the world.
+When the rest of Europe was sunk in the Dark Ages, Cordoba was a cultural capital of the world.

 On arriving in Al-Andalus, as Iberia was known in Arabic, Abdal Rahman mustered an army.
 By 756 he had defeated the local emir.
 Lacking a banner, he unravelled a green turban and tied it to his spear.
 This was the emblem of the Cordoban Ummayads ever since.

-The Frankish King’s retreat through the Pyranees is immortalised in the Chanson de Rolande, the oldest piece of French literature.
+The Frankish King’s retreat through the Pyrenees is immortalised in the Chanson de Rolande, the oldest piece of French literature.
 The Frankish rear-guard, commanded by the paladin Roland, were annihilated in an ambush.
-The epic records the assailants as Moors when they were in fact Christian Basques.
+The epic records the assailants as Moors when they were, in fact, Christian Basques.

 Abdal Rahman III, the seventh Emir of Cordoba declared a caliphate in 929.
-This made him one of three: alongside the Abbasids in Bagdhad and the Shi’ite Fatimids in Cairo.
+This made him one of three: alongside the Abbasids in Baghdad and the Shi’ite Fatimids in Cairo.

 The Ummayads were tolerant rulers who intermarried with their Spanish subjects.
-Abdal Rahman’s mother was a Christian princess and he had blue eyes, though died his beard black.
-His son, the blonde haired Al-Hakam II, was openly homosexual and kept a male harem.
-His Basque concubine, mother of his children, first seduced the caliph by dressing as a male bodyguard!
+Abdal Rahman’s mother was a Christian princess and he had blue eyes, though dyed his beard black.
+His son, the blonde-haired Al-Hakam II, was openly homosexual and kept a male harem.
+The mother of his children, a Basque concubine, first seduced the caliph by dressing as a male bodyguard!

 The Ummayads introduced rice, bananas, watermelons, toothpaste and deodorant to Iberia.
-The ideal of courtly love too began with Arabic poets in Cordoba, from where it spread to the troubadours of southern France.
+The ideal of courtly love began with the Arabic poets of Cordoba, from where it spread to the troubadours of southern France.

 Cordoba was built with the opulent splendour of Moorish architecture.
 The ‘historical centre’ is now a UNESCO world heritage site.
-The Great Mosque, with its red and white striped arches and marble columns, is a marvel.
+The Great Mosque, with its marble columns and red and white striped arches, is a marvel.